Skip to main content

 Solution

 Let's create a feature flag called Enable Park Weather Info with Percentage Options set to 20% ON and 80% OFF.
-Finally, set the Percentage Evaluation Attribute to Tenant ID.
+Finally, let's set the Percentage Evaluation Attribute to Tenant ID as described here.